 - Strong wool Merino (22.6 microns and upwards) – Grown in western New South Wales, Queensland, South Australia and Western Australia.

 What is the best wool.
 Merino or Regular Wool?

 If the cost of Merino wool is at the mercy of environmental factors, wouldn’t it be best to change to regular wool?
 No, definitely not.
 There is a difference between regular wool and Merino wool; it’s why Merino wool is the best wool in the world.
 It comes down the Merino fibres; they are significantly finer than standard sheep wool, standard wool is heavier and bulkier.

 This fineness is what makes Merino wool luxuriously soft and not scratchy like regular wool, particularly important for baby’s and children’s skin which is more sensitive than adult skin.
 The fine fibres make Merino lightweight yet perfect for keeping warm, layering and wearing all year-round.
-There’s nothing worse than stiff and bulky yarn that is much too heavy for a young child which is why the quality and softness of Merino is perfect.
+This is why at Hello Night, all our Merino pyjamas and layers use the finest grade Merino fibres for uncompromised softness and comfort.
+There’s nothing worse than stiff and bulky yarn that is scratchy on young delicate skin.
 The finer fibres also mean that to make a blanket or a sleepsuit, you need twice as much as regular wool, but this sleepwear is so much more luxurious!

 Ethical farming takes time and money

 Fast, throw away fashion often lacks consideration for the environment with its mass production and synthetic fibres that can be quickly and easily produced.
 A report found that Australians buy an average of 27kg of textiles each year, and 23kg is thrown into landfill!
 Fast fashion can also lack a duty of care for workers safety, rights and ethical trading.